New S1000RR 0-60 mph in 3.1 seconds

 Gearing a motorcycle correctly will make the best use of the torque that the engine delivers at any given rpm, and you the rider will feel this as acceleration when you twist the throttle.

 In the above graph, what you are looking at is the acceleration/thrust available for both motorcycles in each gear which is then plotted against speed.

-The highest line for each motorcycle will represent first gear as that is the lowest gear which provides the most thrust/acceleration.
-The second highest line for each motorcycle would second gear and so on.
+The highest line for each motorcycle will represent first gear as that is the lowest gear that provides the most thrust/acceleration.
+The second highest line for each motorcycle would be second gear and so on.
 The lowest line is 6th.